fhilitski/aws-dynamodb-iot/README.md

 About files in this repository:

-index.html - simple front-end for query of DynamoDB and data processing table_processor.js - processing of the query data and representation as HTML table using dynatable.js plotly_scatter.js - visualization of the processed data with plot.ly JavaScript library
+index.html - simple front-end for query of DynamoDB and data processing</br>
+table_processor.js - processing of the query data and representation as HTML table using dynatable.js</br>
+plotly_scatter.js - visualization of the processed data with plot.ly JavaScript library</br>

 The code should work out of the box, just copy all three file into the same directrory.